zicklag/docs-1/self-hosted/config-options.md

 variables are passed to the `options` configuration of a [`Pino-http` instance](https://github.com/pinojs/pino-http#api).
 Based on your project's needs, you can extend the `LOGGER_*` environment variables with any config you need to pass to the logger instance.
-If a LOGGER_LEVELS key is added, these values will be passed to the logger formatter, as described [here](https://github.com/pinojs/pino/blob/master/docs/help.md#mapping-pino-log-levels-to-google-cloud-logging-stackdriver-severity-levels) for example.
+If a LOGGER_LEVELS key is added, these values will be passed to the logger frontmatter, as described [here](https://github.com/pinojs/pino/blob/master/docs/help.md#mapping-pino-log-levels-to-google-cloud-logging-stackdriver-severity-levels) for example.
 The format for adding LEVELS values is:
 `LOGGER_LEVELS="trace:DEBUG,debug:DEBUG,info:INFO,warn:WARNING,error:ERROR,fatal:CRITICAL"`